akionakamura/akionakamura.github.io/_pages/cv.md

 Extra activities
 ======
+* "Artificial Intelligence: Reinforcement learning in Python" online by Udemy (current).
 * "Data Science Specialization" online by John Hopkins University on Coursera (partial).
 * "R Programming" by John Hopkins University on Coursera (2015).
 * Presentation on IEEE Conference on Evolving and Adaptive Intelligent Systems 2014 (IEEE EAIS14).